akshxyjagtap/akshxyjagtap/README.md

 - :telescope:I am **Akshay Jagtap** currently studying B.TECH in Artificial intelligence and data science (4th year).

+- 🚀 Currently, I'm deeply immersed in learning and developing applications utilizing Large Language Models (LLMs), exploring their potential in various domains.

 - :seedling: I like to build Machine learning models and play with IOT tools.